Foods to Avoid With Overactive Bladder

 Non-acidic vegetables include:

-Foods that are high in fiber prevent constipation – constipation can trigger OAB symptoms.
+Foods that are high in fiber prevent constipation, and constipation can trigger OAB symptoms.
 Eating plenty of fiber-rich foods is important.
 The fruits and vegetables listed above are fiber-rich, as well as the foods listed below:

 It is recommended to consume 20 to 26 grams of fiber a day or about 14 grams per 1,000 calories eaten.